stepchowfun/typical/README.md

 However, this advice ignores the reality that some things really are *semantically required*, even if they aren't declared as required in the schema.
 An API cannot be expected to work if it doesn't have the data it needs.
 Having semantically required fields declared as optional places extra burden on both writers and readers: writers cannot rely on the type system to prevent them from accidentally forgetting to set the field, and readers must handle the case of the field missing to satisfy the type checker even though that field is always supposed to be set.

 For those of us who haven't given up on the idea of required fields, the standard process for introducing one is to (1) introduce the field as optional, (2) update all the writers to set the new field, and (3) finally promote it to required.
-Unfortunately, you can't rely on the type system to ensure you've done step (2) correctly.
-That step can be nontrivial in a large system.
+Unfortunately, you can't rely on the type system to ensure you've done step (2) completely.
+That step can be nontrivial in a large system, and you may forget to set the field somewhere.

 To remove a required field, the standard process is to (1) demote it to optional, but ensure that writers are still setting it, (2) start allowing the field to be unset or delete the field entirely.
-Here, step (1) is the potentially difficult one, since the type system no longer guarantees that the field is still being set by writers during that time.
+Here, step (1) is the troublesome one, since the type system no longer guarantees that the field is still being set by writers during that time.

 ### Introducing: `asymmetric` fields